.

 “One of the biggest changes we have experienced recently is in the role that labs now play regarding the diagnosis and treatment of disease,” added Bull.
 “Traditionally, medical labs were only tasked with processing specimens and issuing reports.
 But because they have become so adept at understanding the treasure trove of medical data collected, labs are becoming a bigger part of the treatment team.”

-However, not all molecular lab testing software can be elevated to this role, as some lab directors and managers continue to operate with outdated laboratory information system (LIS) software, adding strain to the current heavy workloads.
+However, not all molecular lab software can be elevated to this role, as some lab directors and managers continue to operate outdated, legacy laboratory information system (LIS) software, adding strain to heavy workloads.

 Recognizing the importance of advancing laboratory medicine, a growing number of industry leaders are now embracing future-ready molecular LIS system technology to drive innovation and support evolving diagnostic needs.